CenterPoint Energy, Inc. (NYSE:CNP) Expected to Announce Quarterly Sales of $1.63 Billion

-Wall Street brokerages expect that CenterPoint Energy, Inc. (NYSE:CNP) will post $1.63 billion in sales for the current quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for CenterPoint Energy’s earnings.
+Wall Street analysts predict that CenterPoint Energy, Inc. (NYSE:CNP) will post $1.63 billion in sales for the current quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for CenterPoint Energy’s earnings.
 The highest sales estimate is $1.64 billion and the lowest is $1.62 billion.
-CenterPoint Energy reported sales of $1.62 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 0.6%.
-The firm is expected to report its next earnings results on Thursday, November 4th.
+CenterPoint Energy reported sales of $1.62 billion in the same quarter last year, which would indicate a positive year over year growth rate of 0.6%.
+The company is scheduled to report its next quarterly earnings results on Thursday, November 4th.

-On average, analysts expect that CenterPoint Energy will report full-year sales of $7.88 billion for the current year, with estimates ranging from $7.73 billion to $8.10 billion.
-For the next fiscal year, analysts anticipate that the company will report sales of $7.96 billion, with estimates ranging from $7.95 billion to $7.98 billion.
-Zacks’ sales calculations are a mean average based on a survey of research firms that that provide coverage for CenterPoint Energy.
+On average, analysts expect that CenterPoint Energy will report full year sales of $7.88 billion for the current financial year, with estimates ranging from $7.73 billion to $8.10 billion.
+For the next fiscal year, analysts anticipate that the firm will report sales of $7.96 billion, with estimates ranging from $7.95 billion to $7.98 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that follow CenterPoint Energy.

-CenterPoint Energy (NYSE:CNP) last announced its quarterly earnings data on Thursday, August 5th.
-The utilities provider reported $0.36 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.25 by $0.11.
+CenterPoint Energy (NYSE:CNP) last announced its quarterly earnings results on Thursday, August 5th.
+The utilities provider reported $0.36 EPS for the quarter, beating analysts’ consensus estimates of $0.25 by $0.11.
 CenterPoint Energy had a return on equity of 17.22% and a net margin of 11.74%.
-During the same quarter in the previous year, the company earned $0.21 EPS.
+During the same quarter last year, the firm earned $0.21 earnings per share.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-KB Financial Partners LLC purchased a new stake in CenterPoint Energy in the first quarter worth about $28,000.
-Your Advocates Ltd. LLP lifted its holdings in CenterPoint Energy by 101.4% in the first quarter.
-Your Advocates Ltd. LLP now owns 1,398 shares of the utilities provider’s stock worth $32,000 after buying an additional 704 shares during the period.
-Samalin Investment Counsel LLC purchased a new stake in CenterPoint Energy in the second quarter worth about $37,000.
-Rockefeller Capital Management L.P. lifted its holdings in CenterPoint Energy by 52.6% in the first quarter.
-Rockefeller Capital Management L.P. now owns 1,569 shares of the utilities provider’s stock worth $35,000 after buying an additional 541 shares during the period.
-Finally, Bbva USA purchased a new stake in CenterPoint Energy in the second quarter worth about $39,000.
-Institutional investors and hedge funds own 81.99% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 9th.
-Shareholders of record on Thursday, August 19th will be issued a $0.16 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 9th.
+Stockholders of record on Thursday, August 19th will be issued a $0.16 dividend.
 The ex-dividend date is Wednesday, August 18th.
-This represents a $0.64 annualized dividend and a yield of 2.52%.
-CenterPoint Energy’s dividend payout ratio (DPR) is presently 45.71%.
+This represents a $0.64 annualized dividend and a dividend yield of 2.51%.
+CenterPoint Energy’s payout ratio is 45.71%.

+Hedge funds and other institutional investors have recently modified their holdings of the company.
+KB Financial Partners LLC purchased a new stake in shares of CenterPoint Energy in the first quarter worth approximately $28,000.
+Your Advocates Ltd. LLP increased its holdings in CenterPoint Energy by 101.4% during the 1st quarter.
+Your Advocates Ltd. LLP now owns 1,398 shares of the utilities provider’s stock worth $32,000 after purchasing an additional 704 shares during the period.
+Rockefeller Capital Management L.P. increased its holdings in CenterPoint Energy by 52.6% during the 1st quarter.
+Rockefeller Capital Management L.P. now owns 1,569 shares of the utilities provider’s stock worth $35,000 after purchasing an additional 541 shares during the period.
+Samalin Investment Counsel LLC purchased a new position in CenterPoint Energy during the 2nd quarter worth $37,000.
+Finally, Jones Financial Companies Lllp increased its holdings in CenterPoint Energy by 116.0% during the 1st quarter.
+Jones Financial Companies Lllp now owns 1,689 shares of the utilities provider’s stock worth $38,000 after purchasing an additional 907 shares during the period.
+Hedge funds and other institutional investors own 90.50% of the company’s stock.

 About CenterPoint Energy